-In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, pond, reservoirs, springs, and wells.
+In general, the sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department=s and the FDA=s regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink; the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+The State Health Department's and FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water source is surface water drawn from the Genesee River with our intake located just South of the Weidrick Rd. and River Rd. intersection.
-During 2000 our system did not experience any restriction of our water source.
+The Village of Wellsville's water source is surface water (Genesee River).
+The water is drawn from the river at our intake located south of the treatment plant.
+During 2001 our system did not experience any restriction of our water source.
 The water is pumped from our intake to the treatment plant.
-After filtration, disinfection, pH adjustment, fluoridation, and corrosion control treatment, the water is then pumped into the distribution system that includes a 3 million gallon open finished water reservoir.
+After filtration, disinfection, pH adjustment, fluoridation, and corrosion control treatment, the water is then pumped to our two new 2 million gallon reservoirs which then flows to the businesses and homes.